ComputerMentorsGroup/MTA-HTML5/lesson 3/README.md

 * Modify CSS (between the STYLE tags) with the following changes:
     * Header should be red with the Pacifico font family.
     * Header 2 tags should be blue
-    * Change the "more" class (at the bottom of in the "details" tag) to have smaller font.  font-size: 12pt;
+    * Change the "more" class (at the bottom of in the "details" tag) to have smaller font.  `font-size: 12pt`;
     * Change the footer color to grey.
     * Change the article color to brown.